cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-remove.md

-3. Remove the node(s) being decommissioned from the *load balancing* configuration.
+3. Remove the node(s) being decommissioned from the *load balancers*' configuration.